-Covering Hertfordshire, Bedfordshire, Buckinghamshire, Cambridgeshire and surrounding areas, Petals Floral Design specialises in creating bespoke wedding pieces that catch the eye and complement the look and theme of any given wedding venue.
+Covering Hertfordshire, Bedfordshire, Buckinghamshire, Cambridgeshire and surrounding areas, Willow and Blossom Floral Design specialises in creating bespoke wedding pieces that catch the eye and complement the look and theme of any given wedding venue.

-Find out more on the Petals Floral Design website.
+Find out more on the Willow and Blossom Floral Design website.